jarikoi/berkeleycourse/lab_10/SparkStreaming.md

 ![DStreams and Windowing](/blob/master/images/lab_10/Picture5.png?raw=true)

-In order to enable windowing we will need to turn on checkpointing.
+In order to enable windowing we will need to turn on `checkpointing`.
 This is done by defining a checkpoint directory.
 I will assume you have created the checkpoint directory in `/tmp/checkpointing`, but you can change that as you prefer.
 The statement looks as follows.